pcmillerAcme/docs/index.md

 ## /version

-This resource returns a JSON string containing software build and date information about this service.
+This resource returns a JSON-formatted response containing software build and date information about this service.

     {"buildNumber": 1747, "buildTime": "Tue Oct 20 22:14:11 2015", "version": "0.5", "branch": "master"}